A lot has changed since Dawson and Dalton were placed in foster care as young boys.

 Dalton, who has cerebral palsy and other medical diagnoses, often did not receive the care he needed.
 At 10 years old, he weighed just 44 pounds.
 Dawson worried constantly about his older brother.

-“I was always told not to touch Dalton because I would hurt him,” Dawson recalls.
+“I was always told not to touch Dalton because I would hurt him,” Dawson recalled.
 “I was scared that we would be separated.”

 With so much instability and uncertainty in his life, Dawson struggled in school.